 - It helps find errors of omission and commission, and correct them promptly

 - It helps companies avoid negative opinion from the auditors, which is a possibility if they do not get the right answers for mismatches

 - It helps the companies remain in sync with the accounting practices mandated by regulatory authorities

 - It helps match the transactions from its source

 - It helps detect fraud within the company or in the external transactions where the company is involved

 - It helps in completion of the accounting records as it brings in the missing information and supporting documents

 - It can help make better-informed business decisions as it makes the accounts more trustworthy and error-free.

-- Businesses rely on financial information that is presented to the leaders, which is why it becomes very important for that information to be error-free.
-If presented with error-free information leaders can make their decision with confidence.
+- Businesses rely on financial information that is presented to the leaders, which is why it becomes crucial for that information to be error-free.
+If presented with error-free information, leaders can make their decision with confidence.

 - Reconciliation helps the accounting personnel to weed out any errors from the accounts, which can then be presented to stakeholders for decision making.
 As stated earlier, reconciliation is a necessary process and has to be followed by all the organizations, small and large.